RESOURCES FOR LIFE

 - What you can be the best in the world at;

-- How can you make money in a way that supports what you’re passionate about and what you’re the best in the world at, or vice-versa: how can you use what you’re passionate about and the best in the world at to make money.
+- How can you make money in a way that supports what you’re passionate about and what you’re the best in the world at: i.e. how can you share the knowledge and skills you’ve acquired pursuing your passion.

-One of the best ways that I’ve found to accomplish this goal is by working with a good teacher or coach—someone who holds you accountable to your own high standards, who doesn’t let you ignore the facts while at the same time helping you to cultivate and nourish your vision for success.
+One of the best ways that I’ve found to accomplish this goal is by working with a good teacher or coach.

 Here’s more on how to identify limiting beliefs.